 This Procedure applies in respect of expenditures incurred by individuals who are to be reimbursed from University operating, capital, ancillary, special purpose or research funds.

-Expenditures charged to research grants or contracts shall comply with this Procedure, unless the granting agency guidelines impose greater restrictions.
+Expenditures charged to research grants or contracts shall comply with this Procedure, unless the terms and conditions of the grant or contract impose greater restrictions.

 Expenditures charged to Professional Expense Reimbursements shall comply with this Procedure, unless the Professional Expense Reimbursement guidelines impose greater restrictions.

-This Procedure applies to all petty cash reimbursements.
+This Procedure applies to all petty cash reimbursements and other forms of payment.

 Form of Claim